hidayry/dotfiles-awesomewm/README.md

 - [TokyoNight](https://github.com/ljmill/tokyo-night-icons)

-- [Cutefish](https://github.com/cutefishos/icons) or you can take from folder app support and extract to /usr/share/icons/
+- [Cutefish](https://github.com/cutefishos/icons) or you can take from folder app support and extract and move folder Crule to /usr/share/icons/

 **Run mpd**